Sauravjha11/forage-midas/README.md

 ## 🎯 Overview

-This project demonstrates a **modern financial technology stack** similar to systems used at JP Morgan Chase.
-It showcases real-time message processing, database management, and microservices architecture commonly found in banking and trading platforms.
+This project demonstrates a **complete financial transaction processing system** similar to those used at JP Morgan Chase.
+It showcases real-time message processing, database management, and comprehensive debugging tools commonly found in banking and trading platforms.

 ### 🎪 **What We Built**
-A comprehensive Spring Boot financial transaction processing system with:
+A full-stack Spring Boot application with:
-- **Real-time messaging** via Apache Kafka
+- **Real-time transaction processing** via Apache Kafka
-- **In-memory database** with H2
-- **Transaction Store** for debugging and monitoring
-- **First Four Transactions** capture functionality
-- **Integration testing** with Testcontainers
+- **Thread-safe transaction storage** with comprehensive debugging
-- **Comprehensive debugging** tools and utilities
+- **Complete testing suite** including TaskTwoTests for transaction analysis
+- **REST API endpoints** for transaction management
-- **Production-ready** configuration and build system
+- **Production-ready** configuration and monitoring

 ---